Brain Buddy

 Current training methods using light stimuli are mostly static, applied in weight rooms, physiotherapy, or medical settings, where athletes react to fixed light signals.
 The idea behind Brain-Buddy, however, is a mobile system that integrates directly into the movement of the athlete.
 It actively enhances perception and reaction time in real game situations.

-At this stage, Brain-Buddy remains in the prototype phase, focused on proving its fundamental concept rather than finalizing its design.
-The next step will involve integrating sensors to enhance adaptability and real-time responsiveness, making the system more intelligent and practical for broader applications.
-Future iterations will refine the form, usability, and overall effectiveness based on the research and testing.
+At this stage, Brain-Buddy remains in the prototype phase, focusing on proving its underlying concept rather than finalizing its design.
+The next step will be to integrate sensors to improve adaptability and real-time responsiveness, making the system more intelligent and practical for wider applications.
+Future iterations will refine the form, usability and overall effectiveness based on research and testing.

 Could Brain-Buddy be applied beyond ice hockey?